nswaswaJim/oahuv1/olympus2.md

   Your browser does not support the video tag.
 </video>

  The windard side of the trail was dry.
 Windblown, sunny, exposed, dry.
 And very crumbly narrow and steep.
-Still I pressed on to a point where I would be committed:  A point of no return, which I could probably descend, but
+Still I pressed on to a point where I would be committed:  A point of no return, which I could probably descend, but as equipped, would be potentially hazardous getting back up.
+Thus it would be point of no return, committed to the rest of the ridgeline- which would likely be more of the same.
+I looked over at Kaau crater trail-

 <iframe src="https://www.google.com/maps/d/embed?mid=1xoSwPg6RbnYm52u0NjqyFuY4pY6_YoA&ehbc=2E312F" width="800" height="600"></iframe>

 test from stackedit 7/11 8:55

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3Njc0NDU0MCw0OTU2NjczNjgsLTE1Nj
+eyJoaXN0b3J5IjpbLTY5MzMxNTA2NCw0OTU2NjczNjgsLTE1Nj
 UwNzQ0Nl19
 -->